opensas/website/src/routes/blog/local-app.md

 ```

 You will be prompted to add the address to your known hosts file and you will be connected to your workspace!

+## What is next?

+We have big plans for the _Gitpod Local Companion_ App!
+Future features **may** include:

+- 2-way tunnelling
+- Listing what workspaces are running
+- Listing what ports are currently tunneled and in which direction (workspace to/from local)
+- Starting/stopping port forwarding from the command line
+- Connecting a local VS Code instance to a workspace
+- SSH into a workspace from the command line in a simple, straight forward way